Complexity of Metric Dimension on Planar Graphs: Introduction

-\paragraph{Overview of the NP-Hardness Proof} As a corollary of the work by Dahlhaus et al.~\cite{DahlhausJPSY1994}, we prove a new version of {\sc Planar 3-SAT} to be NP-complete.
+\paragraph{Overview of the NP-Hardness Proof} As a corollary of the work by Dahlhaus \etal\cite{DahlhausJPSY1994}, we prove a new version of {\sc Planar 3-SAT} to be NP-complete.
 We reduce this problem to {\metricdp}.
 This is done by constructing a planar graph consisting of clause gadgets and variable gadgets.
 Let $n$ be the number of variables.
-Each variable gadget must have 4 landmarks, 3 at known, specific locations, but for the fourth we have three different choices.
+Each variable gadget must have four landmarks: three at known, specific locations, but for the fourth we have three different choices.
 They correspond to the variable being true, false, or undefined.
-These $4n$ landmarks are a metric base if and only if they resolve all pairs in clause gadgets, which happens only if they correspond to a satisfying truth assignment of the SAT-instance.
+These $4n$ landmarks are a resolving set if and only if they resolve all pairs of vertices in the clause gadgets, which happens only if they correspond to a satisfying truth assignment of the SAT-instance.

+\paragraph{Overview of the Algorithm} Observe that the standard dynamic-programming approach using a tree decomposition fails here, as the amount of information one needs to maintain seems to depend exponentially on $n$, rather than on the width of the decomposition.
+To overcome this fact we take a different approach.

-\paragraph{Overview of the Algorithm} First, we characterize resolving sets in outerplanar graphs by giving two necessary and sufficient requirements for an arbitrary vertex set to be a resolving set.
-Then, taking as a base the dual of the biconnected components of the graph $G$, we define a tree $T$.
-Vertices of $T$ corresponds to faces and cut vertices of $G$, and edges to inner edges and bridges of $G$.
+We characterize resolving sets in outerplanar graphs by giving two necessary and sufficient requirements for an arbitrary set of vertices to be a resolving set.
+Then, taking as a base the duals of the biconnected components of the graph $G$, we define a tree $T$.
+Vertices of $T$ correspond to faces and cut vertices of $G$, and edges of $T$ correspond to inner edges and bridges of $G$.
+Note that each vertex and edge of $T$ corresponds to a separator of $G$.
 The algorithm uses dynamic programming to process $T$, starting at the leaves and advancing towards the root.
-Data structures called \emph{boundary conditions} and \emph{configurations} are used on edges and vertices of $T$, respectively, to describe how the landmarks are positioned.

-Boundary conditions track the effects of landmarks placed in the already processed part of the graph and the possible effects of sets of landmarks to placed in the unexplored paths of the graphs.